cca/koha_patron_import/readme.md

 ## API

-Koha has a budding REST API which already has a fully fledged `/patrons` endpoint.
+Koha has a budding REST API which already has a well-developed `/patrons` endpoint.
 You can read some documentation at https://library-staff.cca.edu/api/v1/.html

 To use the API: